11 Things to Do in Amsterdam in September

 8. Go to the theater and enjoy street culture

-Going to the theater in Amsterdam is a tip I can give you all year round, but especially in the month of September.
-In this month the Dutch theater festival is celebrated and the city is filled with performing arts shows in the many theaters of Amsterdam.
-This theater festival also takes to the streets and some squares such as Amstelveld square offer free dance, music and theatrical performances.
+Going to the theater in Amsterdam is something I can recommend all year round, but especially in September.
+This month, the Dutch theater festival is held and the city is filled with performing arts shows in Amsterdam's many theaters.
+This theater festival also takes to the streets, and in some squares, such as Amstelveld Square, free dance, music, and theater performances are offered.

-At the same time, other festivals are held in September, such as the festival of the Strip or the Klassiek op het Amstelveld.
-Both are free and open-air and present a program full of music, especially classical, with established and emerging artists, bands, choirs and orchestras that enliven the streets and squares of Amsterdam.
+At the same time, other festivals are held in September, such as the Franja Festival and Klassiek op het Amstelveld.
+Both are free and open-air events with a program full of music, especially classical music, featuring established and emerging artists, music groups, choirs, and orchestras that enliven the streets and squares of Amsterdam.

 Book a guided tour of Amsterdam

-9. Enjoy sightseeing and sports in September in Amsterdam
+9. Enjoy tourism and sports in Amsterdam in September

 Amsterdam City Swim.| ©Ivinst